 Many school-based athletic programs and activities require a registration process and collection of fees in order to participate.
-A student must be in compliance with completing the registration and accounting for the participation fees before they can try out, practice, or be actively involved with their school activity.
-All registration requirements will be communicated in advance of participation/tryout/audition
+A student must successfully complete the registration process to be actively involved with their school activity.
+The SDJ School Board Policy requires that athletic fees must be paid within the first 10 days of practice in order to be eligible to compete in contests.
+A student-athlete will be held out of competition until the fee process is completed.
+All registration requirements will be communicated in advance of participation/tryout/audition.